C-Accel-CRIPT/cript-excel-uploader/docs/filling_out_config.md

    icon dropdown on
    the top right
 2. Click on the <b>copy</b> button next to the API Token to copy it to clipboard
-3. Now you can paste it into the token section of config.yaml
+3. Now you can paste it into the `API Token` field

 > Note: The "Token" in front of the random characters is part of the token as well